Sale!

 Lemon Grass (Cymbopogon citratus)

-Native to southern India, West Indian Lemon Grass is a widely used aromatic herb.
+Native to southern India, West Indian Lemon Grass (Cymbopogon citratus) is a widely used aromatic herb.
 The plant grows in dense clumps with the leaves reaching 3’ tall.
 The entire stalk (bulb and grass) has a light lemon flavor and is used in soups, curries or teas.
 West Indian Lemon Grass is much preferred over the seed-grown East Indian variety since it’s larger and more flavorful.
 Lemon grass contains citrol and is made into teas to aid digestion.
 This tropical perennial performs well as a container-grown herb.

 Lemon Grass (Cymbopogon citratus) is a popular herb known for its refreshing citrus fragrance and culinary uses.
 Here is a detailed description of Lemon Grass along with some care tips to help you cultivate and enjoy this versatile plant: